 Meter Generator Output

-Meter Generation Output with 10 in 10
+Meter Generation Output with 10 in 10 also known as Meter Generation Output with CLB

 The following Performance Evaluation Methodologies may be utilized to calculate the Customer Load Baselines and Demand Response Energy Measurements for PDR and RDRRs.
 PDR and RDRRs consisting of residential End Users may elect to use the ten-in-ten, metering generator output, control group, five-in-ten and weather.